caendesilva/Laradocgen/CONTRIBUTING.md

 world that developers are civilized and selfless people.

 It's the duty of the maintainer to ensure that all submissions to the project are of sufficient quality to benefit the project.
-Many developers have different skillsets, strengths, and weaknesses.
+Many developers have different skill sets, strengths, and weaknesses.
 Respect the maintainer's decision, and do not be upset or abusive if your submission is not used.

 ## Viability